AlvinKollcaku/Compiler/README.md

 - List of key features of the compiler
   - Converts simple language to the assembly like Simple machine language (SML)
   - Supports comments, string and numerical variable initialization, printing, conditional jumps, loops , subroutines (functions)
-  - Strings occupy mulitple memory cells, where in each cell a char of the corresponding string is stored.
-In the cell where the first char is stored the lenght of the string is also stored.

 ## Simple Language Keywords
 - Detailed description of each keyword